daltonturner/Sheet/README.md

 # Sheet
-Recipe app written in SwiftUI
+Recipe app written with SwiftUI and TCA.